JulissaDantes/rareSkill-system/README.md

 - Withdrawing liquidity
 - Taking a flashloan
 - Check that the TWAP works as expected

+TODO:
 - Add natspec for all the complex functions
 - Create readme for week 3 folder
 - reorder functions by visibility
+- check attacks to v2 to make sure my version works against that
+- fill survey on assignment page
+- add tests for events
+- add tests for all reverts

 Corner cases to watch out for: